 If you make all the repayments under the agreement, you are then released from the remainder of the debts included in the agreement.
-If you fail to make it to the end of the agreement (you do not make all the repayments) then the deal is off and the creditors will go back to chasing the whole debt, plus any interest that has accrued in the meantime.
+If you fail to make it to the end of the agreement then the deal is off and the creditors will go back to chasing the whole debt, plus any interest that has accrued in the meantime.

 Unlike going bankrupt, you may keep your assets, such as a home you are paying off, but there are many other consequences that are very similar to bankruptcy (like the Debt Agreement being listed on the National Personal Insolvency Index [NPII] and your Credit Report).

-Debt agreements are regulated by the Australian Financial Security Authority (formerly the Insolvency Trustee Service of Australia) known as “AFSA”.
+Debt agreements are regulated by the Australian Financial Security Authority known as “AFSA”.
 There is more information about Debt Agreements, Bankruptcy and Personal Insolvency Agreements on the AFSA website at www.afsa.gov.au.

-Sometimes debtors are encouraged to enter Debt Agreements to reduce their interest or simplify their repayments but they are not really insolvent.
-If you can actually meet your repayments without real hardship a Debt Agreement is not really appropriate because it will damage your ability to get credit and other services in the future.
+You might be tempted to enter Debt Agreements to reduce your interest or simplify your repayments but you can actually meet your repayments without real hardship.
+A Debt Agreement is not really appropriate because it will damage your ability to get credit and other services in the future.
 You may be able to refinance to a lower interest rate and/or consolidate your debts to make things easier.
 You may have options for increasing your income or reducing your expenditure.
 See Money Smart at www.moneysmart.gov.au for options

 Warning: Do not refinance to a loan with a higher interest rate in order to consolidate your debts.
 If you refinance credit card debt, be careful not to run up further credit card debt afterwards – cut up the card(s) until you have paid off the consolidated debt.

-If you are really in financial hardship (you cannot afford your loan repayments and your essential living expenses) you may wish to consider Bankruptcy, particularly if you do not own any assets (real estate, shares etc) that would be taken and sold in Bankruptcy.
+If you cannot afford your loan repayments and your essential living expenses in the long term you may wish to consider Bankruptcy, particularly if you do not own any assets (real estate, shares etc) that would be taken and sold in Bankruptcy.

 Bankruptcy usually last only 3 years (although it can be extended to 5 or 8 years in some circumstances) and you will only have to make income contributions (payments towards your debts) if you earn over a certain threshold amount (see www.afsa.gov.au and select current amounts).